RatingWidget/wordpress-plugin/readme.txt

 The RatingWidget Team

 == Change Log ==
+= 2.5.1 - 2015-04-16 =
+New: Added new add-ons section with extended functionality.
+Fix: Fixed admin settings category selection issue with jQuery.
+Fix: Fixed warnings bug for Windows OS due to differences in filesystem path (slashes).
+Fix: Removed "\" prefix for exceptions catching since namespaces are not supported on old PHP versions.
+Optimization: If not registered, don't initiate any resources on site.
+Fix: Fixed a bug in ApiCall error handler.

+= 2.5.0 - 2015-04-06 =
+Update: Small text update on readme page.
+Fix: Fixed posts/pages editor bug that was caused by JavaScript collision of Array.prototype.

 = 2.4.9 - 2015-03-31 =
 * New: Added 5-star ask from loyal users.
 * Fix: Fixed bbPress forum ratings for some users who installed version 2.4.5.